-Figure 2-13B Terminal Regulating Reservoir West Pipelines Funks Reservoir
+Figure 2-13B Terminal Regulating Reservoir West Pipelines

+Funks Reservoir

 The Project would involve excavating sediment from the existing Funks Reservoir and constructing the Funks PGP, an electrical substation, and Funks pipelines.
 These facilities would be constructed on approximately 7 acres that are west of the TC Canal in Colusa County (Figure 2-14).
 The existing Funks Reservoir would be used to store and pump water from the TC Canal to and from Sites Reservoir.
-The Project would not alter the footprint of Funks Reservoir; however, 740,000 cubic yards of sediment that has accumulated since its construction would be excavated from the reservoir.
-The excavation is anticipated to restore the original capacity of Funks Reservoir of 2,250 AF.
-Excavation would proceed to an elevation of approximately 197 feet in the reservoir and 185.5 feet near the Funks PGP on the western side.
-The bottom of Funks Reservoir would be stockpiled adjacent to Funks Reservoir as shown on Figure 2-15.
-The sediment may be used for construction purposes, if suitable, or graded in place and revegetated.
+The Project would not alter the footprint of Funks Reservoir; however, 740,000 cubic yards of sediment that has accumulated since its constructed would be excavated from the reservoir.
+The excavation is anticipated to restore the original capacity of Funks Reservoir and 185.5 feet near the Funks PGP on the western side.
+The bottom of Funks Reservoir would be reshaped to allow unimpeded flows to and from the Funks PGP.
+The excavated sediment may be used for construction purposes, if suitable, or graded in place and revegetated.
 The reservoir is usually dewatered from the end of December through early February for TC Canal maintenance purposes.
 The Funks Reservoir and associated facilities would be enclosed by a security fence with access gates on the south and northwest sides.